odinuv/web/_includes/common/html.md

 with **case of letters** in them.

 ## Summary
-Now you should now be able to describe the structure of any text document using the HTML language.
+Now you should be able to describe the structure of any text document using the HTML language.
 The document is still formatted poorly, we will get to that later.
 The documents you produce now are formated with some default formats build into your web browser.
 Do not worry, that you might not be able to create complex pages right now, you need to know the principles and be able to create simple pages.